Skip to content

 Preparation

-• Fill the glass with ice cubes
+• Fill glass with ice cubes

 • Pour Laori Juniper No 1 with tonic water